fiksn/kubestart/README.md

 For external users there is probably no real need to read this except curiosity.
 Except if you want a container with kubectl inside.
 (Hope you learned something new though, I certainly did while writing this.
 And after all this is the most important thing.)

-**This is not a tutorial for bootstrapping a Kubernetes cluster - use the great [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/) tool for that purpose**
+**This is not a tutorial for bootstrapping a Kubernetes cluster - use the great [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/) tool for that purpose or [kops](https://github.com/kubernetes/kops) if you are on AWS or GCE**

 ## Compatibility